modalpdx/smallshell/README.md

 - cd: Like the normal change-directory command on Linux, but without bells and whistles.
 If you just run 'cd' by itself it sends you to your home directory.
-If you specify a path after 'cd' you will chance to that directory, assuming it exists.
+If you specify a path after 'cd' you will change to that directory, assuming it exists.

 - status: Displays the exit status code for the last command/program that